The Cyan Language: Nil and Any , the superprototype of Everybody

-Method \begin{cyan} public fun (addMethod: (selector: String ( param: (Any)+ )? )+ (returnType: Any)? body: ContextObject) \end{cyan} adds a method dynamically to an object.
-It is explained in page~\pageref{addMethod} of Section~\ref{addMethod}.

 Method {\tt doesNotUnderstand:} is called whenever a message is sent to the object and it does not have an appropriate method for that message.
 The message name (as a symbol) and the arguments are passed as arguments to {\tt doesNotUnderstand:}.
 This method ends the program with an error message.
-The name of a message is the concatenation of its selectors.
-The name of message\\ \nd \verb"ht at: i put: obj with: #first"\\ \nd is ``{\tt at:put:with:}"\/.
+The name of a message is the concatenation of its keywords.
+The name of message\\ \nd \verb" ht at: i put: obj with: #first"\\ \nd is ``{\tt at:put:with:}''\/.
+The name is also called the ``selector'' of the message.